 designed to provide training and knowledge around a specific industry area.
 The VET Certificates are conducted at the North Central Trade Training Centre (NCTTC) in Charlton.

-Time Allocation for Key Learning Areas
+Time Allocation for Key Learning Areas in 2022

-The Wedderburn College timetable is structureD as three 100 minutes blocks across a day with a 10 minute homeroom each morning.
+The Wedderburn College timetable is structured as three 100 minutes blocks across a day with a 10 minute homeroom each morning.
 Some of the 100 minute blocks are split into 50 min periods, for timetabling purposes.

 The College provides a comprehensive Curriculum program based on the Victorian Curriculum.
 Below sets out the designated time for each Key Learning Area.
 The number represents the total number of 50 minute periods across a week.